raghavagps/THCA_prognostic_biomarkers/README.md

 List_6th_set.txt — Sixth set of 20 genes
 List_7th_set.txt — Seventh set of 20 genes

+Usage:
-Usage: These gene sets were evaluated to identify the most robust prognostic biomarkers.
+Used to evaluate and identify the most robust prognostic gene signatures.

 📂 2.
 Dataset/
 📂 Link/
 Data_link.txt — Contains links to data sources such as TCGA portal and UCSC Xena Browser

+Usage:
-Usage: Provides access to raw datasets used for analysis and reproducibility.
+Provides access to raw datasets for reproducibility and reference.

 📂 3.
 Scripts/
 thyroid_cancer_preprocessing.py
-Performs preprocessing steps including removal of features with >50% zero values, low variance filtering, and normalization.
+Removes features with >50% zero values, then applies low variance filtering, and performs normalization
-Usage: Generates a clean and normalized dataset for downstream analysis. feature_selection_ML.py
+Usage: Generates a clean and normalized dataset for downstream analysis feature_selection_ML.py
-Applies SVC-L1 for feature selection, identifies top 20 genes, builds machine learning models, and evaluates performance.
+Applies SVC-L1 for feature selection, then selects the top 20 genes based on ranking, after that Builds machine learning models
+Evaluates model performance
-Usage: Core pipeline for biomarker selection and model development. ml_clinical_1st_20.py
+Usage: Core pipeline for biomarker selection and model development ml_clinical_1st_20.py
-Performs preprocessing, integrates clinical features, applies machine learning models, and evaluates performance.
+Performs preprocessing, then Integrates clinical features and Applies machine learning models Evaluates performance
-Usage: Used to assess the impact of clinical features on model performance.

-📊 TCGA THCA Dataset Description
+Usage: Used to assess the impact of clinical features on model performance 📊 TCGA THCA Dataset Description
-Data from The Cancer Genome Atlas Thyroid Carcinoma (THCA) cohort was used in this study.
+Data from The Cancer Genome Atlas Thyroid Carcinoma (THCA) cohort were used in this study.

 📁 THCA_Dataset_ALL/
 This folder contains all processed datasets used for analysis, feature selection, and machine learning modeling.